sdat2/adcircpy/README.md

 # override default options
 driver.timestep = 4.0

-if shutil.which('padcirc') is not None:
+if shutil.which("padcirc") is not None:
     driver.run(OUTPUT_DIRECTORY, overwrite=True)
-elif shutil.which('adcirc') is not None:
+elif shutil.which("adcirc") is not None:
     driver.run(OUTPUT_DIRECTORY, overwrite=True, nproc=1)
 else:
     LOGGER.warning(
-        'ADCIRC binaries were not found in PATH. ' 'ADCIRC will not run.
-Writing files to disk...'
+        "ADCIRC binaries were not found in PATH. " "ADCIRC will not run.
+Writing files to disk..."
     )
     driver.write(OUTPUT_DIRECTORY, overwrite=True)
 ```